Egypt

 Evangelical [Presbyterian] Theological Seminary in Cairo

 Educating and equipping people for ministry in Egypt and around the Arab world, Evangelical Theological Seminary in Cairo (ETSC) is one of the only Protestant theological training centers in all of Egypt.
-ETSC strives to create leaders dedicated to Christ's commission to "Go, therefore, and make disciples."
-Students at ETSC are challenged with a holistic vision to transform their society for the glory of God.
 Presbyterian mission personnel founded ETSC in 1863, with the first classes held on a houseboat on the Nile River.
-Since 1926 the seminary has been located in Cairo.
-Today, under the supervision of the Synod of the Nile, ETSC not only trains ministers for pastoral positions in the Egyptian Evangelical [Presbyterian] Church, ETSC also welcomes students from a variety of denominations who desire to deepen their skills and knowledge in preparation for a wide range of ministries.
-Read "150 Years of Witness n Egypt" in the May 2013 issues of Presbyterians Today.
+Since 1926, the seminary has been located in Cairo.
+The seminary trains ministers for pastoral positions in the Egyptian Evangelical [Presbyterian] Church and welcomes students from a variety of denominations who desire to deepen their skills and knowledge in preparation for a wide range of ministries.

 Support PC(USA)'s partnership with the Evangelical Theological Seminary in Cairo.